5-Data Manipulation

 4.3 Selecting specific columns

-The commands in this section (4.3) will not create data objects as we won’t be using them later on.
+The commands in this section (4.3) will not create new objects as we won’t be using them later on.

-Not ending functions that extract full columns of data will display a LOT.
+• Not using that to end commands that extract full columns of data will display a LOT.

-function on your data set.- The parameter is the name of the column you want to access.
+• The parameter of select() is the name of the column you want to access.

 Preview the values in the Row ID column.